muziejus/text-divider/README.md

 You can additionally pass the `--speakers-export` option with a path to a directory, into which the program will place a separate `.txt` file for each speaker.
-The same happens with `--sections-export`, but for the top-level section.
+The same happens with `--sections-export`, but for sections.

 Using it in the interpreter or within a program creates a list where each value is a dictionary with keys as the column names.
 The current column names are:

 ```
 text: the line of text
-section-one: the name of the top-level section for the current line
+section: the names of the sections as a tree (for example, “Book I - Chapter 1”)
-speaker: the speaker of the current line, if one is named.
+speaker: the speaker of the current line, if one is named, or other marking.
 ```

 ## Rationale